witch-team/circeemodel/README.md

 CIRCEE solve, not the coupling: the CIRCEE–LIFE fixed point is judged by the frequency changes in `convergence_*.csv`, and in the runs behind this paper all twelve configurations converged there within two outer iterations.
-Where the warning appeared — four of the twelve configuration — it was on the final iteration's solve, after the outer loop had already converged.
+Where the warning appeared — four of the twelve configuration — it was on the final iteration's solve or on the redundant re-solve that follows it

 If you see the warning, check whether the solution actually satisfies the model before discarding the run.
 Adding `resid;` after the solver in CIRCEE_PF.mod reports the residual of every equation by name; all should be near zero.
 A failed solve leaves the solver's initial guess in place: in a single classic-mode run that is the steady state, so the